jouho/jouho.github.io/resume.md

 LinkedIn: https://www.linkedin.com/in/jou-ho-6a2655192

-# About me ☺
+## About me ☺

 I am an udergraduate student at University of Washington studying geographical information science, information technologies and their applications in our life.
-I have a software engineering experience in Japan and have been an active member of many cultural student organizations.
+I have a software engineering experience in Japan and aside from my work, I have been an active member of many cultural student organizations.

+## Skills/Qualifications
+- Expertise and Experience in:
+  - GIS, Linux, AWS, Microsoft Office Suite, Application Design, Debugging
+- Programming Languages:
+  - Python, R, Java, SQL, HTML, CSS, VBScript, VBA
+- Fluent Speaker in:
+  - English, Japanese, Chinese
+- Soft Skills:
+  - Teamwork, Communication, Strategic Planning, Time Management

-# Work Experience (last 10 years)
+## Work Experience (last 10 years)

 Nov.
 2019 to Present :
 Seattle, WA.
 UW Humanistic GIS Lab, *Undergraduate Student Research Assistant*